1. Home

 Study Architecture on the Web

 Online courses can be a useful introduction to architectural studies.
-By taking architecture classes online, you can learn basic principles and possibly even earn credits toward a degree in architecture.
-Experienced architects may also turn to online classes to expend their knowledge.
-However, before you can earn a degree from an accredited architecture program, you'll need to attend seminars and participate in studios.
+By taking interactive architecture classes on the Web, you can learn basic principles and possibly even earn credits toward a degree in architecture.
+Experienced architects may also turn to online classes to expand their knowledge.
+However, before you can earn a degree from an accredited architecture program, you'll need to attend seminars and participate in design studios.
 If you can't attend classes full-time, look for universities that combine online courses with weekend seminars, summer programs, and on-the-job training.
+Read the blogs of architects such as Bob Borson—his Design Studio: Top 10 Things you should know helps us understand the design process in a learning environment.

 Architecture Scholarships